diogo0030/diogo0030/README.md

 <h1 align="center">Hi 👋, I'm Diogo Oliveira</h1>

+  I hold a Bachelor's degree in Electrical and Computer Engineering from the Faculdade de Engenharia da Universidade do Porto (FEUP).
+I am currently pursuing a Master's degree in Automation at the same institution, where I aim to deepen my knowledge and skills in the field of automation and control systems.
+I have a strong interest in programming and am currently seeking job opportunities to apply and expand my competencies in this area.

 - 📫 How to reach me **odiogo27@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/diogo-oliveira-294406249/](https://www.linkedin.com/in/diogo-oliveira-294406249/)